 The simplest fire pit of all is little more than a metal bowl, which may or may not come equipped with a grill top — just in case you want to do a little outdoor cooking — and a protective screen cover.

-About Bbq, firepit, and grill, it's here: 10 Creative Recycling DIY Grill, Bbq and Fire Pit Projects
+If you need more ideas about Bbq, firepits, and grill, it's here: 10 Creative Recycling DIY Grill, Bbq and Fire Pit Projects

 We are sorry that this post was not useful for you!